dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 I also ran a six-seed regression with `sw/run_regress.sh`.
 It covered 6 seeds, 3 workloads, and 4 policies, for a total of 72 Icarus Verilog configurations.
 All 72 configurations matched the reference model in dispatch order and the counters checked by `sw/compare.py`.
 They also passed the end-of-run conservation check.

-The Icarus regression does not compile `tb/sva_bind.sv`.
-The concurrent assertions were exercised separately in the xsim runs.
-Generated simulation logs are not currently committed.

 ### Directed Cases

 I also checked the following cases: